 Cold Water Caution

 Even if air temperatures seem balmy, the lake takes much longer to warm up.
 Additionally, strong currents and springtime debris are potential marine hazards this time of year.
-Lake Champlain temperatures are still in the 30s.
-If you are immersed in water that cold, exhaustion and unconsciousness can set in after 15 minutes.
+Lake Champlain temperatures are still in the 40s.
+If you are immersed in water that cold, you lose dexterity in less than five minutes and exhaustion and unconsciousness can set in after 30 minutes.
 Water temperatures of less than 70 degrees Fahrenheit can cause you to lose precious body heat up to 25 times faster than comparable air temperatures.